coinse/cs453-project-report/README.md

 ## CS453 Spring 2024 Project Report

 Please use this GitHub Classroom repo to submit the project reports.
-You are expected to submit the following two files using this repository.
+You are expected to submit the following two files using this repository. **Both should be PDF files.**

 ### A group report